 Put half of the meat mixture into one pie shell.
 Roll out the top crust and with the edges moistened (see 5 Steps to Perfect Pie Crust!) flute the two crusts together with your fingers.
 Brush the crust with a mixture of the milk and egg yolk (this will give the crust a golden glow) Cut vents in the top crust to allow steam to escape.
 Repeat for the second pie.

 - Bake in the bottom third of the oven at 400F for 35 to 45 minutes or until the crust is golden.
 Let the pie stand for 5-10 minutes before serving.
 It will be piping hot!
 Each pie will serve 6 to 8 people.

 To freeze your authentic tourtiere recipe: double wrap in aluminum foil and then place inside a zippered freezer bag to prevent freezer burn.

 Tip: you can get the bottom crust ready, but leave the rolling of the top crust until you have your filling prepared.
 Prep time includes the chilling of the pastry dough.

-So I hope this post answered your question “How Do I Make an authentic Tourtiere recipe?
+So I hope this post answered your question “How Do I Make a Traditional Tourtiere recipe?

 What is your favorite meat or savory pie?
 Let me know if you have tried the recipe, or if you need help in any way.